Wortham Manor House

 grid reference TM 082 770

 The pub is shown on this old OS map from about 1903 (interactive map)

 Re-opened and renamed as The Manor House.
 Thai menu available for eat in or take away.
 Also English menu - steaks, burgers etc.

-The pub stands on a spur off the Bury-Diss road, opposite the large village green.
+The pub stands the original Bury-Diss road (now bypassed), opposite the large village green.
 It still has a nice old Lacon's plaque in the wall.